Co-Hosting Events

 Co-Host Analytics

-Both the primary host and co-host organizations can see RSVP attribution data—which organization brought in which RSVPs.
+Both the primary host and co-host organizations can see RSVP attribution data, showing which organization brought in which RSVPs.

 For the primary host: The Co-Hosts tab includes an RSVP Attribution section at the bottom, showing a table of all participating organizations with their RSVP and attendance counts.